Date of Degree

 Copyright 2009 Neeraj Kumar Mishra

 Mishra, Neeraj Kumar.
-"Effect of chamber pressure on liquid drop impacts on a stationary smooth and dry surface." thesis, University of Iowa, 2009.
+"Effect of chamber pressure on liquid drop impacts on a stationary smooth and dry surface."
+MS (Master of Science) thesis, University of Iowa, 2009.